 Then, I saw the snow on the ground.
 We were at last year’s winter formal.
 As I pictured this beautiful image, I was brought back to the present by the sound of my mother’s voice.
 “Mia, honey, are you up?”

 I hesitated before answering and then took a deep breath.
-“Yes, I am up.”
-I look down, for fear she will catch me rolling my eyes.
+“Yes, I’m up.”
+I look down, for fear she’ll catch me rolling my eyes.

 “Come on, dear.
 I know you.”

-Since I did not want to fight with her, I decided to get up.
+Since I didn’t want to fight with her, I decided to get up.
 “Fine, Mom.”

 She looked at me as I got up out of the bed.
 “Mia, are you sure you can do this today?”